raygun101/MarkupKit/README.md

 * `selectedBackgroundView` - sets the cell's selected background view
 * `multipleSelectionBackgroundView` - sets the cell's multiple selection background view

+When the `selectionStyle` property of an `LMTableViewCell` instance is set to "none", the cell will not consume touch events.
+Touches that occur within the cell but do not intersect with a subview are ignored, preventing selection.

 See [LMTableView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMTableView.h) and [LMTableViewCell.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMTableViewCell.h) for more information.

 ### Custom Header/Footer Content